romen-h/Neutronium/README.md

 # Neutronium
-Neutronium is a collection of merge librearies for modding the game Oxygen Not Included.
+Neutronium is a collection of merge libraries for modding the game Oxygen Not Included.